How to Become a Notary in Maryland

 - If the identity of the individual is based on personal knowledge, a statement to that effect.

-- If the identity of the individual is based on satisfactory evidence, a brief description of the method of identification and the identification credential presented, if any, including the date of issuance and expiration of any identification credential, and the identification number associated with the identification credential; (e.g. driver’s license number, etc.)
+- If the identity of the individual is based on satisfactory evidence, a brief description of the method of identification and the identification credential presented, if any, including the date of issuance and expiration and the identification number (e.g. driver’s license number).

 Where can I perform notarial acts in Maryland?

-You may perform notarial acts while physically located anywhere within the geographic borders of the state of Maryland.
+Maryland notaries are authorized to perform notarial acts while physically located anywhere within the geographic borders of the state of Maryland.
+A Maryland notary public is not authorized to act as a notary public in another state or the District of Columbia.

 What notarial acts can a Maryland notary public perform?